alcarinohta/masterclas_computer_vision/README.md

-# Masterclass Visão Computacional
+# Computer Vision Masterclass
 ## Filter App

-### Descrição
+### Description
-O primeiro projeto da Masterclass de Visão Computacional do Sigmoidal.ai, é um app simples para adicionar uma imagem e aplicar diferentes filtros.
-A aplicação é construída utilizando o Streamlit, e o processamento das imagens e aplicação de filtros utiiza das bibliotecas Open-CV e Pillow (PIL).
+First project of Computer Vision Masterclass from Sigmoidal.ai.
+It is a simples app to add an image and apply different filters.
+The app is built with Streamlit, and the image processing and filters uses Open-CV and Pillow (PIL) libraries.